New Online Communities: Graph Deep Learning on Anonymous Voting Networks to Identify Sybils in Polycentric Governance: Emergence and Evolution of DAO Studies

 DAO research is an emergent field, characterized by the absence of standardized baselines that facilitate comparative analysis.
 This lack of common benchmarks hinders the ability to assess the efficacy and impact of DAO governance models against established norms.
 Furthermore, the field is yet to develop a unified institutional theory that can frame a common set of issues and concerns for researchers to address.

-The theoretical underpinnings of DAO studies are relatively undeveloped, with the initial body of literature often drawing from a ‘native’ theory of technological utopianism that is self-referential and uncritical.
-This self-referential use of theory may lead to an echo chamber effect that focuses on decentralization and autonomy at the expense of richer social phenomena, where research is limited by its own ideological boundaries and fails to engage with broader socio-technological perspectives.
+The theoretical underpinnings of DAO studies are relatively undeveloped, with the initial body of literature often drawing from a `native' theory of technological utopianism that is self-referential and uncritical.
+This self-referential use of theory may lead to an echo chamber effect that focuses attention on decentralization and autonomy at the expense of richer social phenomena.

-A significant challenge in DAO research is the anonymized nature of blockchain networks, which introduces noise and potential inaccuracies in datasets.
+A significant challenge in DAO research is the anonymized nature of blockchain networks.
 Sybils, or duplicate identities controlled by the same entity, compound this problem, making it difficult to distinguish genuine community engagement from manipulated governance activities.
-The prevalence of sybils within DAO structures can distort empirical analyses and mislead interpretations of data, resulting in flawed conclusions about the state of decentralization and participant behaviour.
+The prevalence of Sybils within DAO structures can distort empirical analyses and mislead interpretations of data, resulting in flawed conclusions about the state of decentralization and participant behaviour.

 These challenges necessitate the development of sophisticated methodologies and research tooling tailored to the unique characteristics of DAOs.
 Without addressing these methodological and theoretical gaps, the field may struggle to produce reliable and actionable insights that can inform the evolution of DAOs and their governance frameworks.
 Therefore, the future of DAO research lies in overcoming these hurdles to pave the way for more robust, comprehensive, and accurate studies within this dynamic and rapidly evolving domain.